csci338/fall2023/pages/syllabus.md

 ### Course References
 * Google SWE Book

+### Acknowledgements
+These course materials were developed collaboratively by Sarah Van Wart and Semmy Purewal.

 ## Grading
 TBD.
 Also, should we have an exam or some assessment tool that asks students about process / decision-making / principles?